hodgesmr/mastodon_digest/README.md

 You likely noticed that this repository has no tests.
 That's because I'm still treating this as a toy and not work.
 But tests might be good!

 I'm still thinking about the best structure / process / whatever to incorporate new interesting algorithms.
-Maybe I'll devote time to that, maybe not, but you can always fork.
+Maybe I'll devote time to that, maybe not.

+I've tested this on my Intel and M1 macOS machines.
+I believe it'll work on other architectures and operating systems, but I haven't tried.
+The availability of a GUI web browser is important.

 ## A Matt Hodges project